sdmalek44/pet_quest/README.md

 ```

 ## Testing
-* to successfully run all tests you will need to obtain 2 keys
+* to successfully run all tests you will need to obtain the petfinder api key
-  - oauth token from google https://developers.google.com/identity/protocols/OAuth2
   - petfinder api key at https://www.petfinder.com/developers/api-key

 ```